Melanie Iglesias

 Melanie Iglesias (born June 18, 1987, in Brooklyn, New York) is an American model and actress.
 After being voted Maxim's "Hometown Hotties" winner in 2010, she has been featured in magazines such as World's Most Beautiful, Esquire, and Vibe.

 Iglesias has appeared in the World Poker Tour series and also appeared as herself on all seasons of Guy Code on MTV2 and Girl Code, on MTV, and in the Guy Code spin off Guy Court.

 Early life

 Melanie Iglesias was born in Brooklyn, New York.
 Iglesias is of Puerto Rican, Italian, and Filipino heritage.
-She graduated from Tottenville High School on Staten Island in New York City.
+She graduated from Tottenville High School in Tottenville, Staten Island in New York City.

 Career

 In 2010, Iglesias was voted Maxim's Hometown Hotties winner, and in 2011 Maxim placed her on their annual list for the world's most beautiful women, the "Maxim Hot 100".
 She was also featured on a special edition cover of Maxim USA, which was on stands for three consecutive months.
 She was number 87 on FHM 100 Sexiest of 2015.

 In 2011, she was featured in the premiere issue of World's Most Beautiful, a 3D magazine photographed by celebrity photographer Nick Saglimbeni.
 She won the number two slot in Vibe Magazines "30 Sexiest Celebrities Under 30".